 Electrical Equipment, Inc., (EEI) a leading manufacturer of pad-mounted switchgear, was acquired in 1987.
 It continued to operate for a number of years at its former location in Birmingham, Alabama.
 In early 1993, EEI was relocated to the Line Power site in Bristol, Virginia.

 As Electro-Mechanical continued to expand and flourish, additions were made to the plant facilities at Line Power, Federal Pacific Transformer and at Metal Castings to accommodate increasing business and new product development and manufacturing.

 During this time, the switchgear and transformer product lines were combined under one name – Federal Pacific.

 2000s – Expansion & Continued Growth

-Continued growth and expansion of EMC defined the decade of the
+Continued growth and expansion of Electro-Mechanical defined the decade of the

 An increase in space at the Line Power plant gave expansion room for manufacturing new product lines, such as electrical distribution equipment for solar, data center and other mission-critical applications.